tumo17th/httpviewer/README.md

 ---
 ###Outline
-Simple Application for viewing Http Header &amp; Contents
+Simple Application for viewing Http Header &amp; Body

 ###How to use
 1. Run maven:package >> httpviewer-bin.zip is created under target folder.